silky/scirate-cli/README.md

 #### Trivia

-Alternative names for this project:
+Alternative name for this project:

 - scimate
-- clirate